NutiNaguti/night-bridge/README.md

 ------------------------

  - [ ] Build an Oracle
- - [ ] Implement sending tokens from Ethereum to NEAR
+ - [x] Implement sending tokens from Ethereum to NEAR
  - [ ] Implement sending tokens from NEAR to Ethereum
+ - [ ] Gas optimisations

 ### Any suggestions and comments are welcome